MingchenXia/home/readme.md

 Email: <xiamingchen2008@gmail.com>

-> Good to know before contacting me:
-  - With a few exceptions, I refuse to contribute to french journals.
-  - I stopped working on K-stability since 2021.
+> Good to know before contacting me: 1.
+With a few exceptions, I refuse to contribute to french journals.
+2. I stopped working on K-stability since 2021.
+3. My given name is Mingchen instead of Xia.

 ![Voleurs](Pictures/voleurs.JPG)